-The Scheme's assets are invested in bulk annuity contracts underwritten by Just Retirement and Pension Insurance Corporation and unit linked life insurance policies issued by BlackRock Pensions Limited ("BPL"), which constitute direct investments as defined by the Pensions Act.
+The Scheme's assets are invested in bulk annuity contracts underwritten by Just Retirement and Pension Insurance Corporation and unit linked life insurance policies issued by BPL, which constitute direct investments as defined by the Pensions Act.
+The equity investments underlying the BPL policy are represented by allocations of units in a range of index-tracking pooled funds managed by another company within the BlackRock Group, BlackRock Advisors (UK) Ltd ("BlackRock").
+The mix of units held is designed to track the structure of the Scheme's benchmark within close tolerances and periodic adjustments are made by BlackRock to achieve this.
+The value of the BPL policy reflects the value of the underlying units, and its performance can be expected to track that of the benchmark indices very closely, without any material deviation.
+The LDI portfolio is structured as a segregated mandate and is designed to provide a hedge against the interest rate and inflation risk of the non-insured liabilities.
 The M&G Investments MAC allocation is structured within a Luxembourg registered Investment Company with Variable Capital ("SICAV").
 This also constitutes a direct investment as defined by the Pensions Act.
-The investments underlying the BPL policy are represented by allocations of units in a range of index-tracking pooled funds managed by another company within the BlackRock Group, BlackRock Advisors (UK) Ltd ("BlackRock").
-The mix of units held is designed to track the structure of the Scheme's benchmark within close tolerances and periodic adjustments are made by BlackRock to achieve this.
-The value of the BPL policy reflects the value of the underlying units and its performance can be expected to track that of the benchmark indices very closely, without any material deviation.

 Custody of the investments held within the underlying funds is the responsibility of the fund managers and is arranged by them.
-The Trustees have a separate agreement with BNY Mellon who facilitate certain administrative aspects of the relationship between BlackRock and the underlying pooled fund transfer agents.
+The Trustees have a separate agreement with BNY Mellon.
+BNY Mellon facilitate certain administrative aspects of the relationship between BlackRock and the transfer agents of the underlying pooled fund and segregated LDI mandate.
+Additionally, BNY Mellon has been appointed as custodian for the segregated LDI mandate managed by BlackRock.